javs-perez/es_web_app/README.md

 	<h3>Project</h3>
 		<p>* status - valid values are "approved", "new", "pre-funding", and "funding"</p>
 		<p>* owner - which is a User</p>
-		<p>* name - added a name for the project so that they are easily visible on the UI, it does not need to be present to say a project</p>
+		<p>* name - added a name for the project so that they are easily visible on the UI, it does not need to be present to save a project</p>
 </div>

 <div>